Young Set Theory Workshop 2023

 Farmer Schlutzenberg (WWU Münster)

 The program will start the morning of Monday, 29 May, and run until the afternoon of Saturday, 3 June.
-Details will be announced in due course.
+The schedule can be found here.
+Registration will be on the ground floor of the building at Orléans-Ring 12 (next to the building where talks are held) between 8:30 and 9:30 on Tuesday, 30th May.

 The deadline for registration is April 24, and it can be done here.
 There is a conference fee of 50 euros.